Taylor Boggs

-Andrew Taylor Boggs (born February 20, 1987) is an American football center who is a free agent.
+Andrew Taylor Boggs (born February 20, 1987) is an American former professional football center.
 He was a walk on at Humboldt State in Arcata, California.
 He was signed by the New York Jets as an undrafted free agent in 2011.

 College career

 Boggs walked on to Humboldt State University's football team and was unsuccessful in making the roster.
 After a year Boggs gave it another try and went on to be a 3 time team captain and all conference/all American player.

 Professional career

 New York Jets

-After going unselected in 2011 NFL Draft, Boggs signed with the New York Jets as an undrafted free agent.
+After going unselected in 2011 NFL draft, Boggs signed with the New York Jets as an undrafted free agent.
 He was placed on injured reserve in August 2011 before being cut in April 2012.

 Chicago Bears

 Boggs appeared in one game for the Bears in 2013 despite dressing all 16 games.
 Although Boggs was set to be an exclusive rights free agent after 2013, he was resigned to a one-year deal on February 24, 2014.
 After playing in 4 of the first 5 games he received an injury settlement from the Bears and was released on October 16, 2014.